Another early and popular clockwork locomotive was the #0 with iron wheels. It was sold

 in favor of the slightly (25%) smaller and more realistic 'S' gauge and in the process eliminated the most

 unrealistic aspect of toy trains -- the center rail.
-His 3/16" American Flyer used two-rail track sized
+His 3/16" American Flyer now utilized 2-rail track sized

 closer to 1:64 scale, or about seven-eighths inches between rails.
 The minimum radius for Gilbert's

 curves was 19 inches, which added to the look of "realism" missing with the larger 'O' gauge trains running

 on curves with a smaller 13.5-inch radius.
 It was a new scale and a new gauge for toy trains.
 These

 new trains ran on realistic two rail track that was not rounded on top due to some antiquated extrusion